up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## WAS-110 masquerade setup

 To successfully masquerade on XGS-PON, the original ONT serial number is mandatory.
-It, along with other key identifiers are available on the back label of the Home Hub 4000.
+It, along with other key identifiers are available on the back label of the Home Hub 4000, color-coordinated in the following depiction.

 ![Home Hub 4000 label](masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110/home_hub_4000_label.webp){ class="nolightbox" id="home-hub-4000-label" }